 Golf - Boys' Varsity

 Harley Fish Roberts started the Taft golf program in 1901 when he laid out the original nine-hole course on campus.
 Since those early beginnings, golfers at Taft have enjoyed playing their home course and have completed many fine seasons.
 Today the Watertown Golf Club has been transformed from its original 9-holes to an 18-hole championship course that plays host to all home Taft matches and the Connecticut Golf Association’s Junior Amateur Championship.
 Coached by Jack Kenerson since 1994, the goals each season are to provide each golfer with an experience that allows him to improve his golf and contribute to the success of the team.
 To accomplish these goals, the team takes full advantage of the practice and course facilities of Watertown Golf Club, which includes a full driving range, two putting greens and a short-game green.
-The varsity schedule includes 16 matches and three team tournaments.
+The varsity schedule includes 16 matches and four team tournaments.

 A number of Taft golfers, under Kenerson's tutelage, have gone on to have successful DI and DIII college careers, the most notable being James Driscoll '96.
 Driscoll (UVA ’00) was a finalist in the US Amateur Competition, has played in The Masters, and is a member of the PGA Tour.
 More recently, Taft golfers have been honored as a NESCAC Champion, NESCAC Rookie of the Year, and been named to the All NESCAC team.
 Most recently, in May 2016, Taft golfers competed for Colgate University and Bucknell University in the Patriot League Championship, and for George Washington University in the Atlantic 10 Conference Championship.